pageboard/pagecut/README.md

   a component must set this attribute on non-editable nodes that can be used for dragging a block.
 - block-focused
-  this attribute is set on a block when it is focused.
+  this attribute is set on a block root dom when it is focused.
+- block-type
+  this attribute is set on a block root dom to store its component type name.

 Link Component